 HFAz is a national home visitation program model that requires their providers to be accredited.
 DES and FTF are working together on the reaccreditation of the HFAz program.
 In order to establish a Healthy Families Program, providers must complete an initial accreditation process with Healthy Families America.
 To maintain the accreditation, established Healthy Families programs are required to complete a reaccreditation process every four years.
 For Arizona's multi-site accreditation, DES serves as the central administration office for all HFAz programs.
 Arizona was due for reaccreditation through Healthy Families America in 2008, but was granted an extension due to the significant DES budget cuts.
-The reaccreditation process began in the summer of 2010 with the national site visit scheduled for Central Administration for the accreditation process.
+The reaccreditation process began in the summer of 2010 with the national site visit scheduled for Central Administration and 60% of the programs.
+DES worked with FTF to coordinate and prepare the information for the accreditation process.
 DES and FTF had established an Interagency Service Agreement to ensure a collaborative relationship and to share the costs and resources for the administration of the HFAz program.